The Infinite Manager: An exercise to make you rethink how you manage projects

 Step 2: Recall the following:

-It’s likely your recalled experience is an example of Theory Y management.
+It’s likely that your recalled experience is an example of Theory Y management.
 It’s also likely that it doesn’t reflect the traditional approach to management (SMART goals, GANTT charts, etc.) you have learned elsewhere—to the point that you may not have considered the experience to be “proper management.”

 Either way, when you’re managing others, use your recalled experience as your “winning model.”